dayzhang/journal-graph/README.md

 cmake ..
 ```

 After doing this, you can then run ```make``` to build all the code.
-At this point, there are a few main things that can be run.
+At this point, there are a few things that can be run.

 - ./parse [path to the dblp json relative to the build folder]
     - This reads in and parses the DBLP data in two passes to construct the database and graph binary files, which are deposited into the build folder under the names author_keys.db, author_values.db, paper_keys.db, paper_values.db, author_graph.bin, and journalgraph.bin.